 What is Line Shading and How Oddsmakers Use in Sports Betting and Wagering

-For example, if you have a game featuring the Miami Dolphins and Buffalo Bills, the Dolphins would be -220 favorites, while the Bills would check in at +180.
+For example, if you have a game featuring the New York Yankees and Toronto Blue Jays, the Yankees would be -220 favorites, while the Jays would check in at +180.
 This means that the game is exactly centered at 200, which says that the favorite has a 66.7 percent chance of winning, while the underdog has a 33.3 percent of winning.
-This line is not shaded in either direction and as such, will allow the sportsbook to maintain their 4.5 percent profit margin over the long-term.
+This line is not shaded in either direction, and as such, will allow the sportsbook to maintain its 4.5 percent profit margin over the long term.

 Get all of Doc's Sports How To Articles Here.